zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-dataviews.md

 * Adding a computed property to a model object
 * Filtering data on the client based on a property

-The recommended approach to these cases is to use the `map` and `filter` methods found in the <a href="https://github.com/stevesanderson/knockout-projections" target="_blank">Knockout projections</a> library, included in the SDK.
+The recommended approach to these cases is to use the `map` and `filter` methods from the library that is located at [https://github.com/stevesanderson/knockout-projections](https://github.com/stevesanderson/knockout-projections).

-See [Shaping and filtering your data](./portalfx-data-projections.md) for more details.
+For more information about shaping and filtering your data, see [portalfx-data-projections.md](portalfx-data-projections.md).

 <!--TODO:  Determine the meaning of the following comment. -->
 <!--